 Option 2 - Article Dissertation - The article dissertation a process leading to the development of a minimum of three articles within a given line of inquiry.
 The articles should form a cohesive body of work that supports a theme or themes that are expressed clearly in the introduction of the dissertation.
 This should appear in Chapter 1 of the Article Dissertation.
 A maximum of one article published or accepted for publication prior to the proposal defense may be included.
 This article must represent work undertaken while the student is enrolled in the PhD program and be approved by the committee at the time of the student's proposal meeting.
 This article must be connected to the theme or themes of the dissertation.
 A previously published article approved for inclusion requires permission from the copyright holder and other authors.
-It is expected that the three articles submitted for the defense are of journal quality and are submitted for publication to journals identified by the student in concert with the doctoral research committee in alignment the student's program of study.
+It is expected that the three articles submitted for the defense are of journal quality.

 The three articles will serve at Chapters 2-4 of the article dissertation document.
 At least one of the articles should reflect a research-based manuscript detailing the empirical evidence collected and analyzed by the student.
 Other articles may include subsequent research, application, or theoretical/conceptual pieces.
 If the included article is application or theoretically/conceptually based, it must be connected to the theme or themes of the dissertation without overlapping heavily with the contents of the preceding article.
 The extent of the overlap will be evaluated by the student's doctoral research committee.
 Journals identified as publication outlets must be approved by the doctoral research committee.
 Students will serve as the first author on all articles and are responsible for the overall development and articulation of the inherent research, concept, or idea.
-Other students are not permitted to serve as coauthors on any of the articles.
+Other students are not permitted to serve as co-authors on any of the articles.

 The Article Dissertation must include an abstract that synthesizes the articles, as well as an introduction (Chapter 1), the three articles (Chapters 2-4), and a conclusion (Chapter 5).
-The introduction should function as the overarching perspective that provides a connection for the manuscripts together, their collective meaning and combined contribution to the diverse fields of Criminal Justice, Ethical Leadership, Leadership Development, and Leadership Education.
+The introduction should function as the overarching perspective that provides a connection for the manuscripts together, their collective meaning and combined contribution to the diverse fields of Leadership Development, Sports Administration Leadership, Digital Instruction Leadership and Leadership Education.
 It should include the following:

-- 1. A definition or statement of the problem; - 2.
-The importance of the problem: - Why it matters to the diverse fields of Ethical Leadership, Leadership Development, and Leadership Education; - 4.
-The theoretical foundation (s) supporting the problem/issue;

-- 5. An overview of the important literature (overview, because each article will have its own unique literature review); - 6.
-The research questions; - 7.
+- 15. A definition or statement of the problem; - 16.
+The importance of the problem; - 17.
+Why it matters to the diverse fields of Sports Administration Leadership, Digital Instruction Leadership, Ethical Leadership, Leadership Development, and Leadership Education; - 18.
+The theoretical foundation (s) supporting the problem/issue; - An overview of the important literature (overview, because each article will have its own unique literature review); - 20.
+The research questions; - 21.
 The methodology to be used to answer those questions